Okeoma/Okeoma/README.md

 Here are a few examples of projects I've worked on:

-- **Healthcare Analytics:** Analyzed patient data to identify factors that contribute to hospital readmissions, and developed a predictive model to reduce readmission rates.
+- **Advertisement Analytics:** Analyzed different advertisement data to identify factors that contribute to improved sales and developed a predictive model to reduce budgeting for ineffective adverts and improve the promotion of highly profitable advertisement campaigns.
+- **Insurance Premium Predictor:** Created an Insurance premium predictor app with Streamlit library to analyze customers experience with insurance firms to suggest the likelihood of a customer becoming a premium member or being retained.
-- **Credit Risk Modeling:** Developed a machine learning model to predict credit risk for a financial services company, resulting in improved loan approval rates.
+- **Image Classification Modeling:** Developed a machine learning model to predict Image recognition and classification for various IT firms, resulting in improved services in the application of optical systems in mobile phones and other computer devices.
 - **E-Commerce Recommendation Engine:** Built a recommendation engine to provide personalized product recommendations for an e-commerce website, resulting in increased sales and customer satisfaction.

 ## Contact Me

-Feel free to reach out to me at [email address] or connect with me on [LinkedIn](https://www.linkedin.com/in/[LinkedIn Username]/).
+Feel free to reach out to me at [okeoma@hotmail.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/[okeoma-ihunwo-b69b3664]/).
 I'm always interested in new opportunities and collaborations!

 ***

-*This README.md landing page was designed using the [GitHub Styling Guide](https://guides.github.com/features/mastering-markdown/) for attractive and consistent styling.*